brikrey67/documentation-markdown/readme.md

   - This is particularly important when it comes to recruiters scanning your projects for keywords
 - **Installation Instructions / Getting Started**
   - This section should walk a reader, step by step, through the process of setting up your project
-  - For a tool meant to be integrated into other projects, this would likely outline the process of installing and accessing your project
+  - For a tool meant to be integrated into other projects, this would likely outline the process of installing and accessing this tool in your project
   - For an application, this would likely outline the process of forking, cloning, and starting the app locally
 - **Contribution Guidelines**
   - This section should offer guidance on where and how users can contribute to your code, identify bugs, and propose improvements